Picture 3-1 Jim Scott suggests South Ruislip but is puzzled by the lack of any buildings or canopy on what would be the underground side of the fence.

 Picture 3-4 This might be in the same area as picture 3-3.

 Picture 3-5 Some excellent detective work by Jim Scott leads to the possibility that this is Brindley Heath IB signal, where the line drops on an embankment toward Rugeley Town after coming out of the forested area over Cannock Chase, A look at Google Maps adds credence to this.
-Can anyone (a driver maybe) confirm?
+Chris Lemon thinks this “looks right” but he didn’t drive down there when the box was open.
+Can anyone (another driver maybe) confirm?

 Picture 3-6 A “Dub-Dee” on iron ore hoppers – enough here to identify the location?